 The Board of Directors may authorize any officer or officers, agent or agents of the Corporation, in addition to the officers so authorized by these bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Corporation and such authority may be general or contained to specific interests.

 Section 2.
 Checks, Drafts, Etc.

-All, checks, drafts or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of the Corporation, shall be signed by such officer or officers, agent or agents of the Corporation in such manner as shall from time to time be determined by resolution of the Board of Directors.
-In the absence of such determination by the Board of Directors, such instruments shall be signed by the Treasurer or an assistant Treasurer or by the President or a Vice President or the Chairman of the Board of the Corporation.
+All checks, drafts, or other orders for the payment of money, notes, or other evidence of indebtedness issued in the name of the Corporation shall be signed by such officer or officers, agents, or agents of the Corporation in such manner as shall from time to time be determined by resolution of the Board of Directors.
+In the absence of such determination by the Board of Directors, such instruments shall be signed by the Treasurer or an Assistant Treasurer or by the President or a Vice President or the Chairperson of the Board of the Corporation.

 Section 3.
 Deposits

 All funds of the Corporation shall be deposited from time to time to the credit of the Corporation in such banks, trusts companies or other depositories as the Board of Directors may select.